-Applies to: Vote Capture Device
+Discussion If the allowlist is improperly modified, the software allowlisting mitigation can be defeated.
+The most common way of providing allowlist configuration file protection could be a digital signature.

-- Voting system software updates are authorized by an administrator prior to installation.
+14.4 - Voting system software updates are authorized by an administrator prior to installation.

+14.4 – Authorized software updates

 14.4-A – Authenticated operating system updates

 The voting system must authenticate administrators before an operating system update is performed.